John R. Jewitt: Enslavement

 Jewitt remained a captive of Maquinna until 1805, during which time he became immersed in the Nootka culture and was forced to marry.
-Through the years, Jewitt and Macquinna became very close, like brothers.
+Through the years, Jewitt and Macquinna became close, like brothers.
 The distinction between prisoner of war and slave is not clear-cut, but Jewitt lost his liberty and had to work for Maquinna.
 Jewitt uses the word "slave" to describe his position and asserts that Maquinna had about 50 others, consisting of half his household.
 Thompson (the sailmaker) and Jewitt were taunted, out of Maquinna's hearing, as "white slaves", with explosive results, including a death.

 Slaves were the Nootkas' most valuable property (p.
 88), and might be killed if they tried to run away.
 Jewitt says that slaves ate with the family, the same food in different dishes (p.
 71), and were generally well-treated but had to work hard (p.
 88); often the king's household would run short of food, so he would beg elsewhere (p.
 59).
 Maquinna allowed Jewitt to undertake other work when not employed by him, and he used this privilege to make bracelets, fish-hooks, and so on, to trade with the chiefs of the village and other visitors.
 Other chiefs or kings, including the king Wickaninnish of the Tla-o-qui-aht (Clayoquot), attempted to buy Jewitt, but Maquinna declined (p.
 151).
 Machee Ulatilla, king of the Klaizzarts, wished to buy him, promising to release him to any European ship that passed, and in the end it was through his help that deliverance came.

 Their Christian beliefs were a source of strength to Jewitt and Thompson.
 They were permitted to keep the Sabbath, by withdrawing on Sundays to bathe, read and pray.
 The men even made an effort to cook and eat a special Christmas dinner and often gave thanks for their continued existence.

 The women, including Maquinna's nine wives, expressed compassion towards Jewitt, but the 500 warriors wanted him to be killed (p.
 34).
 Maquinna repeatedly protected him and refused to allow his death.
 Jewitt adopted a conciliatory approach and made an effort to learn the language.